hippoghost/NLP-sentiment_analysis-WordCloud-python/README.md

 # python_NLP

-The thought process for this project was using Natural Language Processing (NLP) for mining information from text and provide insights through sentiment analysis and visualization.
+The thought process for this project is to Use Natural Language Processing (NLP) for mining information from text and provide insights through sentiment analysis and visualization.
-The end purpose was conducting an extensive analysis in music lyrics in one of my favorite bands, "Nightstalker", a Greek Stoner-Rock band formed in 1980.
+The end purpose is to conduct an extensive analysis in music lyrics in one of my favorite bands, "Nightstalker", a Greek Stoner-Rock band formed in 1980.

-In this project, we aimed to answer the following questions:
+In this project,I aimed to answer the following questions:

 Are music lyrics appropriate for text analysis?